Sign up for The Brief, The Texas Tribune’s daily newsletter that keeps readers up to speed on the most essential Texas news.

 Recommended Videos

-A newly created state appeals court denied Texas Attorney General Ken Paxton request to temporarily block the State Fair of Texas’ policy banning all firearms from its fairgrounds as the event is set to start Friday.
+The Supreme Court of Texas on Thursday night denied Attorney General Ken Paxton's emergency filing seeking to overturn the State Fair of Texas’ policy banning all firearms from its fairgrounds.
+The fair is set to start Friday.

-The ruling comes after a Dallas County District Court struck down a similar request from Paxton on the new policy.
+The ruling comes two days after a Dallas County District Court struck down a request from Paxton on the fair's gun policy.
 The District Court Judge agreed with State Fair officials that they could enforce a gun ban as a private nonprofit.

 Here’s what you need to know.